RocketLeagueMapmaking/RL-docs/docs/guide/blender/05_fbx.md

 ## FBX Export

-UDK’s preferred file format is called FBX, as you have probably figured out by now. **Any assets you intend to use in UDK must be exported in this format.**
+UDK’s preferred file format is called FBX, as you have probably figured out by now. **Any assets you intend to use in UDK must be exported in this format** (you can use the [autodesk FBX converter](https://www.autodesk.com/developer-network/platform-technologies/fbx-converter-archives) if you do not have the option to convert your meshes to FBX).

 There is one bit of trickery involved with the export, which has to do with a concept called the Object Origin.
 In Blender, it is shown as a pale orange dot when you have any object selected.